 Absolutely.
 Barn Hunt is open to any dog of any size, breed, or mix that can fit through an 18" wide by bale height tall tunnel made of straw bales.

-Dog Registration is a one-time $30 fee.
+Dog Registration is a one-time $32 fee.
 That fee covers each dog for a lifetime.
-It is non-refundable, but if you aren't sure yet that you or your dog will like the sport keep in mind that a registration number is only required to enter a licensed trial.
+It is non-refundable and non-transferrable, but if you aren't sure yet that you or your dog will like the sport keep in mind that a registration number is only required to enter a licensed trial.
 No registration number is required for Fun Tests or any unofficial clinics or fun days.
 Please do note that even if you register by mistake, the fee is still non-refundable because our costs are incurred up front.

 Your registration numbers are in the Register.
 Log In, then click Your Dog(s).
 You can then click on each dog's Call Name to bring up their entire record.
 Not just registration number but scores, titles, and more.
 You can print title certificates from this screen as well.

 Barn Hunt clubs can consist of clubs, commercial entities, or groups of friends.
 The best way to start one up is to reach out to area friends who also want Barn Hunt, and start one yourself!
 Club Requirements are outlined in the Club Rules.
 The Club Application is online on the Register.
 Log in and click Club Application.

 No. Barn Hunt is an independent organization.
 However, if you have an AKC registered dog and would like Barn Hunt titles listed on your AKC pedigree, you can do so.
 AKC clubs wishing to hold a Barn Hunt event in conjunction with an AKC trial may do so with some restrictions.
 Find out more information here.